eshaagarwa/Meal-to-Go-/README.md

-# Online-Food-Ordering-Web-App
+# MealtoGO!
+MealtoGO!
 Online Food Ordering System Website using basic PHP, SQL, HTML & CSS.
 You can use any one of XAMPP, WAMP or LAMP server to run the Web App on your local machine.
 It has a food ordering module for a customer.
 It also provides menu, orders and user management module for admin.

 Admin Login & Password (You can change this in phpmyadmin):<br/>
 Login: admin <br>